qusai-khawaldeh/assignment_3_database/README.md

 # Student_database_management
 # COMP 3005

 This Python script utilizes SQLAlchemy to interact with a PostgreSQL database, allowing for the creation of a student table and enabling basic CRUD (Create, Read, Update, Delete) operations..

+### Prerequisites
-Additionally, ensure that PostgreSQL is installed and running on your system.
+Before running this script, make sure that PostgreSQL is installed and running on your system.
+Follow these steps:
-1. Install pgadmin4
+1. Install PgAdmin 4.
+2. pip install sqlalchemy
-2. setup postgres server, note down the port and password you will need it when setting up the connection
+3. Set up the PostgreSQL server, noting down the port and password as you will need these details to set up the database connection in the script.
+4. Ensure PgAdmin is running before you excute the script.

 ## Configuration
 In the script, replace the following line with your actual database password: password = '1234'  # replace with your database password